Did you really not start painting or drawing until you were 32 years old?

 I try to donate to as many fundraisers as I am able, but I get a lot of requests and can’t always participate in all of them.
 I am most apt to donate to causes that are near or dear to my heart or sponsored by people I know.
-Please email me with your request and I will do my best to get back to you!
+Please email my studio with your request and we’ll let you know if we are able to help.

 Can I visit your studio?

 I take studio visits from gallery owners, curators, and people interested in purchasing my original work (if I have any available).
 If you fit into one of those categories, feel free to email me about setting up a visit.
 I do have a shop located at 687 N Tillamook Street in Portland that sits in the front of my studio.
 If you visit my shop, you might just get to see my studio!
 It’s open Wednesdays and Fridays from 12-5 pm.

 I would like to interview you for a school paper I am writing/my blog/a print publication.
 Do you do interviews?